Zuppa Toscana Copycat (Sausage, Potato, and Kale Soup)

 How to make Zuppa Toscana Soup

 Use a food processor to slice all the potatoes, they cut it to the perfect size.
-You can just use a knife if you don’t have it one.
+You can just use a knife if you don’t have one.
+No need to peel, those skins add great texture!
 Add it to the pot after the broth and cook til tender.

 Chop or tear your kale into bite size pieces.
 Make sure you cut out all the thick ribbing, nobody wants to chew through a thick stem.
 Use 1 big bunch of kale, or about 5 cups.